glangsto/gr-nsf/README.md

 1. python - directory of python functions implimenting median filtering (with decimation) of spectra and observing interfaces.

-1. examples - directoy of test GRC programs and the observing interface.
+1. examples - directory of test GRC programs and the observing interface.

 1. images - directory of images for documenting the code